ATGNI/RaspberryPi/Episode 4/Instructions.md

 # Raspberry Pi + .NET + UART/Serial Port
 ## Introduction
 In this episode we'll look at using the Raspberry Pi to write some code to read from the UART/Serial port.
 To help us generate some input from the UART port we're going to use a sensor that will measure the distance to a remote object.
 The sensor will then report the distance on the UART port.
 This is done using a Time of Flight sensor/algorithm.

+There are many use cases for wanting to use a distance sensor, but as an example I use one in my garage.
+The distance sensor is placed on the front wall of the garage.
+As the car is driven into the garage, the distance sensor works out the distance between the car and the front garage wall.
+As the car gets closer to the wall and the distance gets shorter, the Raspberry Pi displays an indication as to whether the car is fully enclosed in the garage such that its safe to close the garage door.
+This distance is 1.5m (1500mm).
+I can then safely close the garage door knowing the car is far enough into the garage.
 ## Time of Flight Sensor
 One of the most common Time of Flight sensors is the [VL53L1X sensor](https://www.st.com/resource/en/datasheet/vl53l1x.pdf) from STMicroElectronics.
 This sensor uses a Class1 940nm invisible laser, together with a laser-ranging sensor accurate up to 4m, producing measurements up to 50 times a second.
 The time of flight algorithm measures the time from sending a laser pulse to the time it's reflected and received on the sensor.
 To give you a sense of the speed, light travels 300,000km per second, if an object is 5m away, the time difference between the light leaving the laser and returning is roughly 33 nanoseconds (0.000000033 seconds)!
 Measuring 1cm would take 67 pico seconds!